Fiserv/zelle-turnkey-solutions/docs/version-history/Android/updated-kotlin/ZelleSDK_V_1.5.0.md

 ## What's New

-- To prevent crashing while executing in the main thread, a second thread was created to open the PD alert.
+- To prevent crashing while executing in the main thread, a secondary thread was created to open the PD alert.

 ## Fixed